Queen-0915/RobustLRL/README.md

 ***

 This package is maintained by Canyi Chen.
-If you have any questions or find any buggs please contact [canyic@umich.edu, qiaonan0915@ruc.edu.cn].
+If you have any questions or find any bugs please contact [canyic@umich.edu, qiaonan0915@ruc.edu.cn].

 Thank you.